timurb/go-udp-test/README.md

 ## Results

-Here are the results obtain on my MacBook:
+Here are the results obtain on my MacBook for 1000000 iterations:

 ```
 $ ./run.sh